minzhuogoogle/baremetalcluster/README.md

 * Run gcloud config get-value projectid to check your current project id.

 * Run gcloud config set project [projectid] to set to a new project.

-### Cleanup
-The script has a hidden option to clear all resources used for Bare Metal cluster.
-#### Usage
-* ./mbmc-deployer.sh delete : delete all resource with prefix as "abm-"
-* ./mbmc-deployer.sh delete [string]: delete all resource with [string] in the name.